BryceVandegrift/website/content/software.md

 For my shell, I use [zsh](https://zsh.org/).
 It's compatible with bash and has a few features that I find very useful like syntax highlighting and auto completion.
+I have been considering using a shell that isn't as bloated as zsh, but I can't seem to find anything to my liking.

 ### Text/Code Editor